Safe to ship

 New failing tests, missing coverage on changed code, severe findings, unresolved manual risks, or evidence that a critical user journey is exposed can all change the answer.

-CTOs, VPs of Engineering, engineering managers, QA leads, platform leads, and founders responsible for release quality can all use the verdict to align around the same evidence.
+CTOs, VPs of Engineering, engineering managers, QA leads, platform leads, and founders responsible for release quality can all use the call to align around the same evidence.

 What if the answer is not clearly safe or unsafe?

 That uncertainty is useful.
-Qualyn should explain what evidence is missing and what action would move the release toward ship, hold, or review.
+Qualyn should explain what evidence is missing and which action would move the release toward ship, hold, or review.

 Can a team still ship with known risks?

 Yes, but those risks should be explicit, owned, and accepted.
-A good release verdict separates accepted risk from hidden or unresolved risk.
+A good release call separates accepted risk from hidden or unresolved risk.

 Connect GitHub and turn release evidence into a clear answer: safe to ship, why, and what would change the answer.